A re you looking to start a blog with the best blogging platform there is? Then you need to know how to install WordPress!

 You need to make sure you have checked the WordPress Starter, which will help guide you during the post installation process.
 Once done, click on Install.

-Once the installation is finished, you will get a message with your website address and the login URL.
+Once the installation is finished, you will get an email with your website address and the login URL.

 That’s it, you’re done with the installation!
 Next you will be guided by the SiteGround’s WordPress site setup wizard.
 This will help you install your theme, install plugins and other essentials things.
 You can even switch your site to an online store.